Vorticode/solarite/docs/index.md

 ### Two-Way Binding

-Two-way binding creates a connection between your component's data and form elements, so changes in either one automatically update the other.
-This is particularly useful for forms and interactive UI elements.
+Two-way binding connects your component's data to form elements, keeping them in sync automatically.

 #### Basic Two-Way Binding

-Form elements can update the properties that provide their values when an event attribute such as `oninput` is assigned a function to perform the update:
+Form elements update properties when an event like `oninput` is assigned a function to handle the change:

 ```javascript
 import h, {Solarite} from './dist/Solarite.min.js';